In this article, we will learn in-depth about the cash book, including its definition, important features, importance, and much more.

 In the current accounting system, the importance of the cash book is immense.
 Cash transactions are more likely to result in transactions occurring within an organization.
 With the exception of cash transactions, all business organization activities will be stopped.

-The importance of cash book is as follows:
+The importance of a cash book is as follows:

 - The total cash receipts and payments of the business are easily known at any time from the cash book.